TylerTonyJohnson/TylerTonyJohnson/README.md

 ### Hi there 👋

+## My name is Tyler and I love using programming to visualize information

+- I'm currently learning web development fundamentals
+- I'm developing a mind map software to track my own ideas/experiences

 <!--
 **TylerTonyJohnson/TylerTonyJohnson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.